Customer Information on Data Protection for SIX Exchange Regulation AG

 Data Protection Officer

-The following office is responsible for the processing of Data for SIX Exchange Regulation Ltd:
+The following office is responsible for the processing of Data for SIX Exchange Regulation AG: